Zerobeings/learn/README.md

 </p>

 # Guide
 The guide will demonstrate all the functions utilized through the Market gm ☕️ user interface.
-There are additional functions that can be explored by reviewing the smart contract [0xe6342bf304bac1064b96e71e5343a90fef332dd0](https://goerli.etherscan.io/address/0xe6342bf304bac1064b96e71e5343a90fef332dd0#code).
+There are additional functions that can be explored by reviewing the testnet smart [contract](https://goerli.etherscan.io/address/0xC65CE759f006928451343874538A328dFcbAD325#code).
 In the case of creating a listing and submitting an offer multiple smart contract interactions will occur.
 These two scenarios require two transactions to complete the function.
 The details are outlined in their respective sections.

 ## Create Direct Listing
 > Description from the [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)